Sematre/typst-letter-pro/src/lib.typ

 ///   Missing fields will be set to the default.
 ///   Note: There is no _rest_ field.
 ///
+/// - font (string, array): Font used throughout the letter.
+///
+///   Keep in mind that some fonts may not be ideal for automated letter processing software
+///   and #link("https://en.wikipedia.org/wiki/Optical_character_recognition", text(blue)[OCR]) may fail.
+///
 /// - body (content, none): The content of the letter
 /// -> content
 #let letter-simple(